minibolt-guide/minibolt/guide/system/privacy.md

   $ brew install tor && brew services start tor
   ```

-  You can SSH to your Pi "out of the box" with the following proxy command:
+  You can SSH to your PC "out of the box" with the following proxy command:

   ```sh
   $ ssh -o "ProxyCommand nc -X 5 -x 127.0.0.1:9050 %h %p" admin@abcdefg..............xyz.onion